yogeshdhamija/dotfiles/README.md

 - The `dotfiles-update` terminal command will install/update all Vim plugins, through the `junegunn/vim-plug` plugin manager.

+**For non Vim-like editors (Jetbrains, Zed, VSCode):**
+The settings live in the editor-specific files.
+They try to duplicate the mappings and commands in `~/.vimrc` as much as possible.
+Files used are:

+- `~/.ideavimrc` for Jetbrains IDEs' IdeaVim plugin.
+- `~/.config/zed/` for Zed.
+- `~/dotfile-backups/vscode/` for VSCode

 ### VSCode

-The `~/dotfile-backups/vscode/` folder contains VSCode profile files, which contain all the settings and configuration to make VSCode behave like NeoVim.
+The `~/dotfile-backups/vscode/` folder contains VSCode profile files, which contain all the settings and configuration to make VSCode load `~/.vscodevimrc` and behave like NeoVim.

-This can be imported into VSCode manually.
+This must be imported into VSCode manually.

 I should remember to periodically export these profile files from VSCode, in case I make updates/changes.
 When I do that, I should remember to name the profile "Default" (though the file name can differ), otherwise I'll have trouble re-importing.